Intuitive-Systems/react-agent-ts/README.md

-# React-Agent-TS
+# 🚀 Welcome to React-Agent-TS 🤖

-A TypeScript implementation of the ReAct agent logic from the paper [Learning to Respond with Imagination](https://arxiv.org/abs/2210.03629).
+A TypeScript implementation of the ReAct agent logic from the paper 📄 [ReAct: Synergizing Reasoning and Acting in Language Models](https://arxiv.org/abs/2210.03629).

-React-Agent-TS allows you to build a powerful Chat Assistant that can interact with a user, make use of tools (e.g. search, memory retrieval) and have internal dialogues to generate meaningful responses.
+React-Agent-TS allows you to build a powerful 💪 Chat Assistant that can interact with users, make use of handy tools 🛠️ (e.g. search, memory retrieval), and have internal dialogues 🧠 to generate meaningful responses.

+## 🏗️ Architecture

+This amazing tool utilizes the Microsoft PromptEngine abstraction to model interactions.
+The Agent class models its thoughts as two parallel interactions: one with the user directly 👥, and another internal monologue with itself for problem-solving 🧩.
+This separation proves useful as it cuts down on complexity in the mental model when building higher-order systems.

+## 🔮 The Vision

+The vision for this project is to produce a completely local agent architecture that utilizes the growing library of bot plugins 🤖 in the [Wellknown.ai](https://www.wellknown.ai/) plugin repository.
+These agents, expert at a particular task, will be able to call into one another and perform complex behavior and automations 🔄 dynamically based on need.

+Using the principles of [factored cognition](https://primer.ought.org/), we can realize a future where not only do you own your data, but your personal bot 🤖 safely and carefully takes care of the minutiae so you can do more 🌟!

-## Setup
+## 🛠️ Setup

 Follow these steps to set up the project: